-The new Spring course catalog is now available for download.
-All classes will be held virtually.
-Participants can enroll in either a one-day or two-day class.
+All classes will be held virtually and will begin at 9 a.m. unless otherwise noted.
 It is highly recommended that members attend Part A prior to attending Part B to ensure content relevancy and continuity.

 Clock hours: 4 clock hours are available for each class unless otherwise noted.